Kung Pao Chicken

 This post may contain affiliate links.
 Read my full disclosure policy.

-Kung Pao Chicken, a Chinese takeout favorite with tender chicken, crunchy peanuts, and vibrant veggies in a bold, savory sauce, comes together in just 30 minutes for an easy weeknight meal!
+Kung Pao Chicken, a Chinese takeout favorite, features tender chicken, crunchy peanuts, and vibrant veggies in a bold, savory sauce—and it’s ready in just 30 minutes for an easy weeknight meal!

 What You’ll Need To Make Kung Pao Chicken

-- Cornstarch – Creates a protective coating that locks in the chicken’s moisture during cooking, preventing it from drying out and ensuring it stays juicy and tender.
+- Cornstarch – Creates a coating that locks in the chicken’s moisture during cooking, preventing it from drying out and ensuring it stays juicy and tender.
 Additionally, it helps thicken the sauce, giving the dish a smooth, glossy finish.

 - Balsamic vinegar – Used as a substitute for Chinese black vinegar, it provides a similar tangy sweetness and depth to the sauce.